crypto-org-chain/chain-docs/docs/getting-started/token-migration.md

 ## How to migrate

 :::warning You Will Need to Burn Your ERC20 CRO
 To use the migration web tool to migrate your CRO, you will have to first burn the ERC20 CRO and then submit the migration request.
 There will be a period of time before the CRO appears on your mainnet address.
-During this migration period you will not be able to access your funds.
+You will not be able to access your funds during this migration period.
 :::

 ### Table of Content